erictepper/mines/README.md

 **Potential future features include:**
 * Make the reveal of all bombs upon loss of the game optional, and disable ability to reset the game if bombs have been revealed.
-* Save/load game.
-* Scoring system
+* Scoring system.
+* Deploy to web.
+* Use cookies? to save/load games.
+* Save high scores using cookies?
+* Store daily games in a SQL server?
-* Daily games
+* Store daily games in a SQL

 **Bugs to fix:**